Modern California hospital exterior with seismically rated structural columns

 Without an active OSP number on file with HCAI, equipment cannot be installed on an OSHPD project without going through deferred approval — a process that adds 8–16 weeks and tens of thousands of dollars to a project.
 For manufacturers selling into California healthcare, OSP is effectively a license to bid.

-OSP vs OPM vs OPA — what’s the difference?
+OSP vs OPM — what’s the difference?

 OSP